 HSU Empirical Research in Economics Seminar

-Twice a month, the HERE Seminar invites researchers across different economic fields to present their latest empirical work.
+The HERE Seminar invites researchers across different economic fields to present their latest empirical work.

 Place: Helmut Schmidt University, Holstenhofweg 85, Room H1 1503.